ARPBIGIDISBA/PaREx/README.md

 # *Pa*REx: an open‑source pipeline for the automated analysis of *Pseudomonas aeruginosa* resistomes from whole‑genome sequences

-The *Pseudomonas aeruginosa* Resistome Explorer (*Pa*REx) is an open-source Python-based customizable pipeline that has been specifically designed for the automated analysis of *P. aeruginosa* resistomes from Illumina® paired-end reads. *Pa*REx uses different open-source bioinformatics tools, software and publicly available databases along with custom-built databases, scripts and tools and is composed by two main components the PaREx pipeline and the PaREx databases.
+The *Pseudomonas aeruginosa* Resistome Explorer (*Pa*REx) is an open-source, Python-based pipeline designed for the automated analysis of *P. aeruginosa* resistomes from Illumina® paired-end whole-genome sequencing reads.

+*Pa*REx integrates multiple open-source bioinformatics tools, software and publicly available databases along with custom-built databases and scripts.
+It consists of two main components: the *Pa*REx pipeline and the *Pa*REx databases.

 ## Requirements